Paris Personal Tours

 It is true that the Renaissance has left us with some of the most exquisite buildings to visit (go to Italy or, even better for me, go to the Loire Valley, you won’t regret it) but, luckily (and mostly thanks to Victor Hugo's Quasimodo), Notre-Dame was restored and gothic art was re-established at the end of the 19th Century.
 There even was a gothic revival!
 The American church and the American cathedral of Paris are two of its best examples.

-And the ultimate gothic castle (near Paris) is the Castle of Pierrefonds.
+And the ultimate gothic castle (also re-invented by Viollet-le-Duc in the 19th Century) is the Castle of Pierrefonds (near Paris).

 Gothic